Stormower/xsSpotter_PHP/README.md

  You will have to type a number and press ENTER.
  1- is to scan a unique URL. if you make this choice, type URL and press ENTER.
  2- is to scan multiple websites.
 If you make this choice, type the name of the list file and press ENTER.
- 3- This still don't work.
+ 3- This still doesn't work.

 Then, the script will ask you:
 Choose accuracy (a number):